 Cisco as well as other software images are required to be supplied by user (download from Cisco.com, or purchase VIRL license, or copy from physical device).

-Not a self-contained package, but requires a local installation of software (GUI).
+Not a self-contained package but requires a local installation of software (GUI).

 GNS3 can be affected by PC’s setup and limitations because of local installation (firewall and security settings, company laptop policies etc.).